akpw/mktxp/README.md

        . action commands:
         .. info     Shows base MKTXP info
         .. edit     Open MKTXP configuration file in your editor of choice
-        .. print    Displays seleted metrics on the command line
+        .. print    Displays selected metrics on the command line
         .. export   Starts collecting metrics for all enabled RouterOS configuration entries
         .. show   	Shows MKTXP configuration entries on the command line